beancount/docs/docs/12_exporting_your_portfolio.md

 Each holding’s export can be controlled by how its commodity is treated, in one of the following ways:

 1.  **Exported** to a portfolio position.
-This is the default, but you should specify the ticker symbol using the “ticker” or “export” metadata fields, in “*ExchangeCode:Symbol*” format.
+This is the default, but you should specify the ticker symbol using the “`ticker`” or “`export`” metadata fields, in “*ExchangeCode:Symbol*” format.

-2.  **Converted** to cash and exported to a money market cash-equivalent position, by setting the value of the “export” metadata field to the special value “CASH”.
+2.  **Converted** to cash and exported to a money market cash-equivalent position, by setting the value of the “`export`” metadata field to the special value “`CASH`”.

-3.  **Ignored** by specifying the “export” metadata field to the special value “IGNORE”.
+3.  **Ignored** by specifying the “`export`” metadata field to the special value “`IGNORE`”.

 4. Provided as **Money Instrument**, to be used for cash-equivalent value of each holding intended to be converted to cash and included in the portfolio.
-These are identified by a special value “(MONEY:&lt;currency&gt;)” in the “export” metadata field.
+These are identified by a special value “(`MONEY:<currency>)`” in the “`export`” metadata field.